Left Socialist-Revolutionaries: Formation of the coalition

-The unstable coalition served to give the Bolsheviks the appearance of peasant support, satisfy the Vikzhel, and partly content the Bolshevik opposition.
-The alliance between Bolsheviks and left socialist revolutionaries lasted until mid-March 1918, when the latter left the government in protest at the signing of the Brest-Litovsk Treaty.
+According to Leonard Shapiro, the alliance between Bolsheviks and left socialist revolutionaries "was to prove a shortlived and uneasy coalition, but it pacified Vikzhel, gave the Bolsheviks the appearance of peasant support, and no doubt also served to allay dormant apprehensions among the recent dissidents within the bolshevik party".
+The alliance lasted until mid-March 1918, when the left socialist revolutionaries withdrew from the government in protest at the signing of the Brest-Litovsk Treaty.